tblijlevens/GrumpyMaps/README.md

 # GrumpyMaps

-A flexible interactive battle map for turn based Dungeons and Dragons battles.
+A flexible interactive battle map for turn based Dungeons and Dragons battles, in the browser.

 **(Future) Features:**
 * Upload any image (e.g. a map made in photoshop, a picture of a drawing or an existing map from the internet)